 - For eligible homebuyers only

-USDA Loans – Sometimes referred to as “rural housing loans” because the loans are guaranteed by the U.S. Department of Agriculture, USDA mortgage loans are perfect for first-time homebuyers.
-USDA loans have to be used for your primary residence, not a second home, and you have to meet the eligibility requirements.
+USDA home loans, sometimes referred to as “rural housing loans” because the U.S. Department of Agriculture guarantees the loans, are a great option for first-time homebuyers.
+USDA loans must be used for your primary residence, not a second home.
+You also have to meet the eligibility requirements.

 Here are the main benefits:

-• USDA loans do not require any down payment.
+- USDA home loans do not require a down payment

-• You can finance up to 100 percent of a home’s value.
+- You can finance up to 100% of a home’s value

-• USDA loans are restrictive in certain areas (get details)
+- USDA home loans are restrictive in certain areas (get details)

 How Do You Qualify for a USDA Home Loan?